CMP25-SWE-TEAM1/Frontend/README.md

 # GigaChat

 This project entailed the development of a comprehensive Twitter clone, meticulously replicating core functionalities and incorporating additional features to enhance user experience.
-The project was executed through a collaborative team effort, spanning both front-end, cross platform, testing, DevObs and back-end development.
+The project was executed through a collaborative team effort, spanning both front-end, cross platform, testing, DevOps and back-end development.

 # Table of Contents